Discovering freedom from OSFED

 From the age of 14 I developed consciousness and insecurities about the way I looked.
 I was surrounded by a family who were influenced by ‘Slimming World’ and other dietary groups, which reflected on the way I perceived not only myself, but food as well.
 It wasn’t until I wasn’t until I was 15 that I let my mind and thoughts take over my life, influenced by being a victim of bullying in high school.
 I wanted control; I wanted the perfect body; I wanted to be ‘normal’.
 I let my thoughts try and destroy my future, my potential.
 But the people around me knew I deserved more than that and deep down I did too.

 I reached crisis point at the age of 16 and my parents sought professional help/advice from my GP on the next steps to take, I was referred to my local psychiatric unit (which was a very long process but worth every minute) where I received help from a psychiatrist, CEDS nurse and a dietitian.
-By this point I had lost three stone in weight over the six-week school holiday and was ruining all my relationships around me.
+I had lost weight over the six-week school holiday and was ruining all my relationships around me.
 I missed out on so much valuable time with my family during those six weeks, as my mother had six weeks off work at the time, but all I wanted to do was excessively exercise, weigh myself and torture myself.